mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Higuchi:</b> It's good in terms of fuel efficiency for its horsepower, but bad in terms of fuel efficiency for its cc displacement.
+<b>Higuchi:</b> In terms of fuel efficiency, it's good for its horsepower, but bad for its cc displacement.

-<b>Sano:</b> That's not the case with the 9.
-It reached over 20km/l.
-When I did a model run with the 99 sedan, it got 10.7km/l, while the coupe got 11.5km/l, which is good.
-At 60km/h the coupe achieved 9.6km/l while the sedan achieved 9.1km/l, both of which are good figures.
+<b>Sano:</b> This is less true with the 9.
+It managed to reach over 20km/l.
+When I did a practical fuel economy run with the 99 sedan, it got 10.7km/l, while the coupe got 11.5km/l, which is good.
+In a simulated 60km/h speed zone the coupe achieved 9.6km/l, while the sedan achieved 9.1km/l, both of which are good figures.